-No wonder the waters of the northern Canadian Beaufort Sea around Hershel Island used to be a whaling stronghold, where thousands of white beluga whales gather each year.
-If you want to see them, you have to fly from Inuvik to Hershel Island, and if you are lucky you will see their white bodies in the coastal waters of the Arctic Ocean.
+No wonder the waters of northern Canada's Beaufort Sea around Hershel Island were once a whaling stronghold, as thousands of white beluga whales congregate here every year.
+However, if you want to see them, you have to fly from Inuvik to Hershel Island.
+With a bit of luck you can then see their white bodies in the coastal waters of the Arctic Ocean.

-The whale waters in the St. Lawrence River
+The whale waters in the Saint Lawrence River

-East of Quebec, the St. Lawrence River is getting wider and wider.
-At Tadoussac, the Saguenay River flows into the stream, and two different warm waters mix with each other at this point.
-This creates the perfect mix of water in which countless tiny sea creatures grow and thrive in abundance: krill, the staple food of whales.
-That is the reason why you can observe very different species of whales in this part of the St. Lawrence: Minkie whales, belugas, fin whales and with good luck even a blue whale.
+East of Quebec, the St. Lawrence River widens.
+The Saguenay River finally joins the river at Tadoussac.
+There, two waters of different temperatures mix with each other.
+Therefore, the perfect water mixture is formed at this point, in which countless tiny sea creatures grow and thrive in abundance: the krill.
+This is the main food of the whales.
+This is the reason why you can see different types of whales at this point of the Saint Lawrence River.
+Here you will find minkie whales, belugas, fin whales and with a lot of luck even a blue whale from time to time.

 Whale watching off Newfoundland and New Brunswick

-In the summer, the whales migrate to the cold waters of the north on the east coast of Canada to fill their bellies.
-Then the best time to do it off the coasts of Newfoundland to observe.
-With a little luck, they can even be seen from the countryside.
-So you can often find them in front of the cliffs at the easternmost point of Canada, the Cape Spear.
-However, they are closer to you if you venture out into the waters of the Atlantic by boat.
-Then you hear the loud hiss that they emit when they squeeze the compressed breath through their nostrils.
+On top of that, in summer the whales migrate off the east coast of Canada to the cold waters of the north to fill their stomachs.
+Then is the best time to them off the coasts of Newfoundland to observe.
+With a bit of luck, you can even see them from land.
+Then you can often find them in front of the cliffs at Canada's easternmost point, Cape Spear.
+However, you can get closer to them if you venture out into the waters of the Atlantic by boat.
+Then you hear the loud hiss they emit as they force the compressed air they breathe out through their nostrils.